salzani/salzani/README.md

 technology enthusiast 📡

-actually focusing on PYTHON 🐍
+at the moment focusing on PYTHON 🐍